Main Western railway line: Present operation

-High speed dynamic testing of rolling stock is authorised along a section of the line between Blacktown & St Marys (with sufficient track & overwiring capability).
-Often this section of line is shut at night to allow testing of new or re-designed rolling stock up to 160km/h under controlled conditions, as the current signalling is deficient at these speeds.
+High-speed dynamic testing of rolling stock is authorised on a section of the line between Blacktown and St Marys, where sufficient track capacity and overhead wiring infrastructure are available.
+This section is frequently closed at night to allow testing of new or modified rolling stock at speeds of up to 160 km/h under controlled conditions, as the existing signalling system is not designed for operation at these speeds.